GokayPlus/kuronekoai/README.md

 # Kuroneko
 **Kuroneko** is a personal hobby project created for learning and experimentation purposes.
 So you can see it says nya~ at the every sentence.
+You can upgrade it via other chat models or [feeding with picture models](https://civitai.com/models].

 It’s a customizable AI assistant combining: